APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 **NOTE**:  Your DBCS instance will take about 30 minutes to complete.
 Please wait until the DBCS instance has been completed before creating a JCS instance.
 Whilst we are waiting for the DBCS instance to be provisioned, we can work on other infrastructure components such as Developer Cloud Service.

-- Once your DBCS is ready your instance should appear similar to below:
+- Once your DBCS is ready, your instance should appear similar to below:

    ![](images/3.2.png)